tom-seddon/b2/doc/Overview.md

 buttons and the 2 shoulder buttons correspond to the BBC joystick button.
 (Other buttons or triggers are unused.)

 You can use the same gamepad for both BBC joysticks.
-In this situation, the left thumbstick and left shoulder button control BBC joystick 0, and the right thumbstick and right shoulder button control BBC joystick 1.
-The other buttons and triggers are unused.
+By default, the left thumbstick and left shoulder button control BBC joystick 0, and the right thumbstick and right shoulder button control BBC joystick 1.
+(The other buttons and triggers are unused.)
+Tick `Swap shared joysticks` to have the assignment the other way round.

+The joysticks menu shows you the name of the last used joystick - the one on which a button was last pressed.
+If you've got several of the same type plugged in, this can help you figure out which is which.

 ## Save states